 Gross (net) wells drilled

-(2) The company uses the weighted average common shares (basic) when there is a
+(2) The company uses the weighted-average common shares (basic) when there is a net loss

 (3) Total capital expenditures, excluding acquisitions and excluding non-cash

 transactions.
-Refer to commentary in the management's discussion and analysis
+Refer to commentary in management's discussion and analysis under capital

-financial instruments), is not a recognized measure under IFRS.
-Please refer to
+instruments), is not a recognized measure under IFRS.

-(6) Combined average realized prices includes all oil, gas and NGL sales
+(6) Combined average realized prices includes all oil, gas and natural gas liquids sales

 revenue, excluding other income.